steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 ## The Beginning

-> Disclaimer: This article presents my personal views on the project, so this is not my company's opinion.
+> Disclaimer: This article presents my personal opinions and perspectives on the project, so this is not my company's opinion.

 When we have started to plan the new application in my company, a corporate startup and 100% subsidary of an insurance company, in August 2021, it was crystal clear that the company is rather not an established company with an established development department and stable processes.
 There was no team and the idea was to build an entirely new product.